✦ CAPIWISE

 Scroll through Reddit, TikTok, or YouTube for five minutes and you'll find thousands of people asking the same question: "I want to invest, but I don't know where to start."
 That line kept coming up in our research, over and over, almost word for word.
 It became the anchor for everything we designed.

 The challenge wasn't to build better trading tools.
-It was to close the gap between interest and confidence.
+The challenge was closing the gap between interest and action.

 ACCESS IS EASY,STARTING IS NOT.